Bealby/grandpas-pocket-watch-shop/README.md

 ### Step-3 - Connecting GitHub to Heroku for deployment

-- In the terminal log login into Heroku using the command `heroku login`
+- In the terminal log into Heroku using the command `heroku login`

 - Enter your `Email` and `Password` when prompted